MONGOOSE: Path-wise Smooth Bayesian Optimisation via Meta-learning: Discussion

 In this work, we developed a memory-based meta-learning approach for the optimisation of black box functions where inputs incur large costs. and our results showed MONGOOSE performs better than competing methods (EI, EIpu and SnAKe) over horizons of 50-100 steps, especially in higher dimensions.

 In future work we will investigate the use of dimensional agnostic architectures to avoid the need to train separate network for objective functions with different input dimensions.
 Attention-based architectures \citep{lee2019set, simpson2021kernel} may provide a solution, with the additional benefit of being invariant to the ordering of query points (a property that should hold for Bayes optimal agents, see \cite{ortega2019meta} or \cite{mikulik2020meta}).
+We will explore the use of more flexible functions approximators to construct meta-training distributions \citep{aitchison2021deep,ober2021variational,yang2021theory}.
 Another open question is how to extend memory-based optimisers to non-Euclidean search spaces, a jump recently made by BO in the context of gene design \cite{moss2020boss}, molecular search \cite{ griffiths2022data,griffiths2022gauche} and combinatorial optimisation \cite{deshwal2021mercer}.